Eldon-Chung/eldon-chung.github.io/index.md

 Hello there!

-I am Eldon Chung.
-Lecturer at the [School of Computing, in the National University of Singapore](https://www.comp.nus.edu.sg/).
-Before this I was a PhD student supervised by [Prof. Divesh Aggarwal's group](https://sites.google.com/site/diveshhomepage/).
+I am a lecturer at the [School of Computing, in the National University of Singapore](https://www.comp.nus.edu.sg/).
+Before this I was a PhD student supervised by [Prof. Divesh Aggarwal](https://sites.google.com/site/diveshhomepage/).
 Before this I did an undergraduate in computer science here in NUS as well.

 My research interests are mainly in structural computational complexity and I am currently working on varied topics in information theoretic cryptography.
 You may find my list of papers [here](/papers/).
 Most of my research interests in CS predominantly involved discrete mathematics.